Skip to main content

 • A configuration can only provide one backend block.

-• A backend block cannot refer to named values (like input variables, locals, or data source attributes).
+• A backend block cannot refer to values in the state or locals derived from the state (data source attributes).

 Credentials and Sensitive Data